Save up to 80% on your organisation’s energy costs with Biomass

 Financing Biomass for your business

 Commercial Biomass will work out the best solution for you at the best price.
-We can also help with a range of Biomass finance options, including ESCos and Lease purchase, which will cost you nothing.
+We can also help with a range of Biomass finance options, sometimes including ESCos on commercial premises only.

 ESCos are Energy Supply Contracts.
 The ESCo will typically pay for the whole installation, maintain it, fuel it and all you do is pay for the energy you use on a meter reading.
-They keep the RHI for the next twenty years, which means zero up front cost, zero maintenance, lower off-grid fuel cost, lowering the carbon footprint of your business and improving your green credentials.
+They keep the RHI payment for the installation, which means zero up front cost, zero maintenance, lower off-grid fuel cost, lowering the carbon footprint of your business and improving your green credentials.